Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

    Adds/increase or removes/decreases a trailing number to your file name (use to make *versions* of a file).
 Confirm
-   The main button to Open Directory/File or Save (As) :kbd:`Return` or double click with :kbd:`LMB` on the entry confirms with that file or data-block.
+   The main button to Open Directory/File or Save (As) :kbd:`Enter` or double click with :kbd:`LMB` on the entry confirms with that file or data-block.

    - :kbd:`Shift-LMB` -- Open the file externally (selected in :doc:`/preferences/file`).